Constitution of the Ottoman Empire: Framework

 After Sultan Murad V was removed from office, Abdul Hamid II became the new Sultan.
 Midhat Pasha was afraid that Abdul Hamid II would go against his progressive visions; consequently he had an interview with him to assess his personality and to determine if he was on board.
 The Constitution proposed a bicameral parliament, the General Assembly, consisting of the Sultan-selected Senate and the generally elected Chamber of Deputies (although not directly; the populace chose delegates who would then choose the Deputies).
 There were also elections held every four years to keep the parliament changing and to continually express the voice of the people.
 This same framework carried over from the Constitution as it was in 1876 until it was reinstated in 1908.
-All in all the framework on the Constitution did little to limit the Sultan's power.
+Ultimately, the framework on the Constitution did little to limit the Sultan's power.
 Some of the retained powers of the Sultan were: declaration of war, appointment of new ministers, and approval of legislation.